ology/techn.ology.net/blog/2022/05/25/hp48g-ressurection/index.markdown

 First I had to figure out a way to tranfer things back and forth, between the calculator and my (Linux) computer.

 Fortunately I had the foresight to purchase an "HP48x to PC Interface Kit" at some point.
 This is just a serial cable on one end and a proprietary HP 4-pin jack on the other.
-With this in hand, I installed ["C-Kermit"](https://www.kermitproject.org/ck90.html) and got busy!
+With this in hand, I installed ["C-Kermit"](https://www.kermitproject.org/ck90.html).

     ▸ sudo ~gene/bin/kermit
     ...